naotoo1/prosemble/README.md

 # How to use
 To use ensemble-lvq, you must access learned prototypes from of lvq models.
 So for a data set to be classified, apply the methods in ```hybrid.py``` to obtain the predicated labels and the prediction probabilities as well as the votes which supports the outcomes.
 To exemplify, refer to ```test_iris_.py```  and ```test_wdbc_.py```.

-To try a simulation of performance accuracy refer to ```test_iris1.py``` and ```test_wdbc1.py```.
-Please note that optimal performance in this regard is based on how well either your transfered prototypes or pre-trained models are trained.
-In the case of soft voting scheme, additionally, we have to optimise the classification label certainty hyperparamter(m) which is linked to the reliablity of the model in use.
-Inorder to optimise ```m```, refer to the  method  introduced in ```opt_m.py```.

 # simulated results
 Below is a simulation of the technique with the iris data set using the ```test_iris1.py``` based on transferred learned prototypes from ```GLVQ```, ```GMLVQ``` and ``` CELVQ``` models.